 However, we are not done yet.
 The gorge is a complex place and we need your help to review this detailed draft plan.
 The plan is divided into four sections which you can see below.
 Leave your comments here on the blog, send us an email at firstname.lastname@example.org, or tell us what you think at our upcoming public meetings on October 22nd and 23rd.

-Comments will be accepted on the plan through Friday, November 21, 2014.
-This reflects a 30-day comment period from the date of the first meeting.
+THE COMMENT PERIOD HAD BEEN EXTENDED: Comments will now be accepted on the plan through Monday, December 1, 2014, extended from the original date of November 21.
+(Edited 11/18/2014) This reflects a 30-day comment period from the date of the first public meeting.

 I. Existing Conditions

 Read this section to understand the status of state parks in the Columbia River Gorge at the time this plan was written.
 This section explores the existing uses, facilities, natural and cultural resources, history, and geographical context of the parks within the management unit.
 Parks are described from a variety of perspectives, with an emphasis on visitor experience.

 Read this section to understand the discussion and collective thought behind the proposals shown later in this plan.
 This section describes the public process for gathering input about the plan, the opportunities and constraints that were identified, and an analysis of the major themes that arose during the existing conditions studies.

 Read this section to understand the long term vision for how OPRD will serve visitors to its parks in the Gorge as well as the management strategies that will be used to maintain these parks going forward.